-Being a Religious Education teacher
+What being a Religious Education teacher covers:

-Four-year university courses in education
+Four-year university course in education

 For the four-year combined degree and other undergraduate degree programmes you must have at least:

 - English and two other National Qualifications at SCQF Level 6 (Higher Grade) AND

 - Mathematics and one other subject at SCQF Level 5 (or an accepted alternative, for example, National 5, Credit Standard Grade or Intermediate 2).

 Check the entry requirements with the course provider.

 Here are the universities you can study for a PGDE in Religious Education at secondary level.
 Entry requirements vary so it’s best to check with the course provider for the most up-to-date information.